-You’ll want put the glass from your gas fireplace on an old towel on the floor.
-The glass and its frame are large, so be careful while your cleaning it.
+You’ll want to put the glass from your gas fireplace on an old towel, flat on the floor.
+The glass and its frame are large, so be careful while you’re cleaning it.
 Next, just follow the directions on the cleaner.
 Most glass cleaners for gas fireplaces come as a semi-paste, almost similar to a car wax.
 Read and follow the directions.
-But basically, it’s: rub it on and polish it off with a clean, soft rag.
+But basically, it’s: rub it on and polish and buff it with a clean, soft rag.

 For wood-burning appliances, put down rags or newspapers under the door.
 Most wood burning glass cleaners come in a spray bottle.
 Again, just follow the directions on the bottle, but this is normally sprayed on and wiped off with paper towels or a rag.
 Often the cleaner will run down the glass and drip onto the floor.
 Be sure to protect the floor by laying down old towels, rags or a drop cloth of some kind.

 SO, WHY BOTHER?

 You might ask yourself that question.
 Why bother with cleaning the glass at all?
 It’s just going to get dirty again, right?